DC military base on lockdown after report of armed person | Law-Order

 DC military base on lockdown after report of armed person

-A military base in Washington has been placed on lockdown after a report that an armed person was spotted on the base.Joint Base Anacostia-Bolling posted a note on its Facebook page Friday that the base was being placed on lockdown.
-The notice said the person was spotted on the south side of the base.
+A military base in Washington was placed on lockdown Friday after a report that an armed person was spotted on the grounds after local police said shots were heard on streets near the base and a gunman ran onto the grounds.Joint Base Anacostia-Bolling posted a note on its Facebook page saying the base was being placed on lockdown.

 - Country: